-Also, as we expand in international markets, customers may have difficulty or be unable to integrate our products into their existing systems or may have difficulty complying with foreign regulatory and commercial requirements.
+As we expand in international markets, customers may have difficulty or be unable to integrate our products into their existing systems or may have difficulty complying with foreign regulatory and commercial requirements.
 As a result, our products may require redesign.
 Any redesign of the product may delay sales or cause quality issues.
 In addition, we may be subject to a variety of other risks associated with international business, including import/export restrictions, fluctuations in currency exchange rates and global economic or political instability.
-In that regard, BPC, which accounted for approximately 20% of our net accounts receivable as of March 31, 2010 and approximately 14% of our revenue for Fiscal 2010, is a privately owned company located in Russia, and we are, therefore, particularly susceptible to risks associated with doing business in that country.
+Two of our top distributors are located in Russia and Belgium, and therefore we are particularly susceptible to risks associated with doing business in these two countries.
+BPC, a privately owned company located in Russia, accounted for approximately 26% of our net accounts receivable as of March 31, 2011 and approximately 23% of our revenue for the fiscal year ended March 31, 2011.
+Verdesis, a Belgian distributor, accounted for approximately 10% of our net accounts receivable as of March 31, 2011 and approximately 10% of our revenue for the fiscal year ended March 31, 2011.